Kiekulkunya/TECH77/README.md

 1. **Project Title "SocialTruth AI: Hallucination-Aware Fake News and OCR Screenshot Verification Chatbot"**

-2. Objective: Build an end-to-end chatbot that detects suspicious news text, retrieves supporting/contradicting evidence, checks hallucination risk, and verifies OCR-extracted text from social-media screenshots.
+2. Objective: Build an end-to-end chatbot that detects suspicious news text, retrieves supporting/contradicting evidence, checks hallucination risk, and verifies OCR-extracted text from social-media screenshots and launched live SocialTruth application via gradio and hosted by gemini for web base for real-world problem.

 3. Real-World Relevance:  The project addresses misinformation on news articles and social media.
 Instead of only saying “fake” or “real,” the system gives cautious, evidence-aware judgments such as Likely Fake, Likely Real, Unverifiable, or Needs Verification.
 The live Chatbot is integrating quantitative for LLMs and qualitative of Responsible AI into algorithm.